aaqilniz/lb4-cache/README.md

 --cacheTTL: Pass ttl (in miliseconds) for caching.
 Default is 60 seconds.
 --specURL: URL to open api specs.
 This is requried parameter.
 --prefix: prefix passed to lb4 openapi.
 Default is 'openapi'
+--readonly: Only GET APIs.
+Default is false
+--exclude: A regex (e.g. products/*) to exclude APIs to add caching to.
+--include: A regex (e.g. products/*) to include APIs to add caching to.
 ```